 1. Bissell Symphony

 The Symphony is a vacuum/steam mop hybrid.
 It’s a quick, simple way to get your prep work and deep cleaning done in one swoop!
 Plus, it doesn’t cost much more than a regular steam mop.

-It’s not good at edge cleaning, since the vacuum portion is only along the front.
+- It’s not as good at edge cleaning at some other units, since the vacuum portion is only along the front.
 You’ll still have to use a traditional vacuum with a wand for cleaning baseboards and corners.
 The vacuum isn’t super powerful, so it can’t draw things in over much distance.

 2. McCullough Deluxe Canister